chrisgillam/polymarket_gambot/README.md

 ### Set Trading Parameters
 You can fine-tune Gambot’s behavior by adjusting parameters in the code.
 Below are the most critical parameters to consider:

 - LOG_LEVEL_ENV: Sets the level of detail in the output (e.g., DISABLED, DEBUG, INFO).
+INFO ensures you capture essential updates/trade logs, but DEBUG can create a lot of spam.
+Start with DEBUG if you’re refining the code, then switch to INFO or DISABLED in production.
 - SCRIPT_MODES: Dictates which sports or markets are in scope during a run.
 - INCLUDE_LIVE: Determines if the bot will place bets on live games.
 Due to execution lag, live betting can be risky.
 It’s recommended to keep this FALSE.
 - MAXIMIMUM_PINNACLE_TRUE_PROBABILITY: Defines the shortest odds (highest probability) Gambot will bet on.
+Avoid extremely short‐priced favorites (like 90%+).
+The potential edges are usually smaller, and a single upset can wipe out many small gains.
 - MINIMUM_PINNACLE_TRUE_PROBABILITY: Defines the longest odds (lowest probability) Gambot will bet on.
+Very low‐probability underdogs are often priced with huge spreads and are more volatile.
+They can still be profitable if you have a big edge—but they’re also more prone to zero‐out your bet.
 - MAX_PERCENTAGE_BET: Sets a guardrail on the maximum percentage of your bankroll you can place on a single bet.
+This is typically already managed by the kelly_multiplier, but was built into the code as a failsafe.
 - MAX_DOLLAR_BET: Caps the maximum dollar amount for any individual bet.
 If you are starting with a big bankroll, make sure this is high enough so that trades will execute.
+This is typically already managed by the kelly_multiplier, but was built into the code as a failsafe.
 - time_interval: The pause (in seconds) after each trading cycle.
 - kelly_multiplier: Scales the Kelly optimal bet size by a factor of 0 to 1.
 A value of 1 is fully Kelly (aggressive), and lower values reduce the bet size to mitigate risk.
+A full‐Kelly (1.0) approach can be very volatile.
+Most traders scale Kelly down for less drawdown while still benefiting from Kelly’s growth principles.
 - target_buy_ev: The minimum edge (EV) you want before placing a buy bet.
 For example, a value of 0.05 means that the true probability of a team winning is 5% higher than where they are priced on Polymarket.
 3-8% looks like the sweet spot.
 - target_sell_ev: The minimum edge (EV) you want before selling a bet.
 For example, a value of 0.05 means that the true probability of a team winning is 5% lower than where they are priced on Polymarket.
+Set to 0.99 to effectively disable selling.
 - sportname_week: The specific week listing for that sport on Polymarket (e.g., NFL_week, NBA_week).

 Ensure these parameters align with your risk tolerance and strategy objectives before running the bot.